Keith Bishop (American football)

-Keith Bishop (born March 10, 1957) is a former guard in the National Football League (NFL) who played ten seasons for the Denver Broncos.
-He was a Pro Bowler in 1986 and 1987.
+Keith Bryan Bishop (born March 10, 1957) is an American former professional football player who was a guard for 10 seasons with the Denver Broncos of the National Football League (NFL).
+He was a Pro Bowl selection in 1986 and 1987.

 After a career in Dallas, TX with the DEA, Bishop returned to football and the Denver Broncos in 2007, as an offensive line coaching intern.
 He was married to Mary Bishop, and they are the parents of son, John, and daughters, Rachel and Sarah.

-Bishop currently serves as the Broncos' vice president of security.
+Bishop is the Broncos' vice president of security.